radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-NEEDXRD-2-2.md

 **Exchanges**
-Use a crypto exchange that lists XRD.
+Use one of many crypto exchanges that list XRD.